 Your doctor will explain which type of MDS you have.
 If you are confused or have more questions, don't be afraid to ask your doctor or specialist nurse.
-You can also speak to a nurse by calling our Cancer Nurseline on 1800 200 700 or by visiting a Daffodil Centre.
+A good question to ask is 'What does this mean for me, for my treatment / for how my MDS might progress?'
+You can also speak to a nurse by calling our Support Line on 1800 200 700 or by visiting a Daffodil Centre.

-Low risk or high risk MDS
+Low-risk or high-risk MDS